masum2000/masum2000/README.md

 ### I am Web Developer

 My nickname is Masum.
 I was born on 20 May 2000 at Karimganj thana  in  Kishoreganj district .
-I am the youngest child of my parents.
-I have Three Brothers and Two Sisters.
-My religious is Islam.
-Since I am a Muslim so i love my Prophet and i love to prayer Allah.
 Currently I am studying in department of   Computer Science & Engineering at Daffodil International University .
 I am always try to gain knowledge.
 Tech  related work is my favourite .